How Venmo and PayPal Changed B2B Payments

 Targeting inefficiencies in payments

-By the time Iqram Magdon-Ismail and Andrew Kortina first created Venmo, PayPal was already considered a digital payments giant.
+When Iqram Magdon-Ismail and Andrew Kortina first created Venmo, PayPal was already a digital payments giant.
 But millennials needed something more than email invoices and credit card payments.
 They wanted quick and easy mobile payments.

-Originally, Venmo was designed to conduct payments through text message, but it quickly transitioned to a mobile app.
-Similar to PayPal, Venmo began as a peer-to-peer platform.
+Originally, Venmo was designed to conduct payments through text messages, but it quickly transitioned to a mobile app.
+Like PayPal, Venmo began as a peer-to-peer platform.
 But after its immense popularity, business owners began accepting Venmo payments.

 B2C psychology for B2B payments

-Digital payments for B2B businesses were initially appealing for the same reason they were so popular in the B2C space.
-Even if the seller has to give up 2.5% or 3% of the profit as part of the platform’s payment terms, they can get paid almost immediately, thus improving cash flow.
-Bank accounts or credit can be validated in real-time, which reduces risk.
+Digital payments for B2B businesses were initially appealing from their B2C-space popularity.
+Even if the seller has to give up 2.5% or 3% of the profit as part of the platform's payment terms, they can get paid almost immediately, improving cash flow.
+Bank accounts or credit are validated in real-time, reducing risks.
 And the icing on the cake?
-These digital wallets can be integrated into most accounting software or ERPs.
+These digital wallets can integrate into most accounting software or ERPs.

-No more payment delays, reduced risk of fraud, higher visibility – what's not to love?
+No more payment delays, reduced risk of fraud, and higher visibility – what's not to love?

-But while digital B2B payment solutions have disrupted the industry, they aren’t perfect for AR or AP processes by themselves.
+But while digital B2B payment solutions have disrupted the industry, they could be better for AR or AP processes.

-In addition to all this, B2B payment platforms require more than manual invoicing and billing options to take advantage of the full potential of next-gen payments.
-In addition, AR departments need access to automation and opportunities to reduce their transaction fees.
+B2B payment platforms need more than manual invoicing and billing options to take advantage of the full potential of next-gen payments.
+AR departments need access to automation and opportunities to reduce their transaction fees.

 The Venmo of B2B?

-With over $3 trillion tied up in outstanding invoices, manual B2B payment systems, payment processing delays, and increasing regulations, finance professionals are looking for the B2B equivalent of Venmo.
+With over $3 trillion in outstanding invoices, manual B2B payment systems, payment processing delays, and increasing regulations, finance professionals are looking for the Venmo of B2B.

-Electronic invoices just aren’t enough, especially if they aren't automated.
-And what use is digital billing if you can’t track who is opening your invoices and average pay periods?
-It’s almost impossible to optimize and strategize accurately without clear data on your B2B payment processing methods.
+Optimizing and strategizing accurately is almost impossible without precise data on B2B payment processing methods.
+More than electronic invoices is needed, especially if they aren't automated.
+And what use is digital billing if you can't track who is opening your invoices and average pay periods?

-In fact, according to a Deloitte study, accounting teams handling B2B payments have a number of challenges, including:
+In fact, according to a Deloitte study, accounting teams handling B2B payments have several challenges, including: